 Hypertriglyceridemia is a silent and relentless enemy to heart health.
-Thus, we run a greater risk of developing not only heart disease but also conditions such as pancreatitis the moment we go outside the normal range (below 150 mg/dl).
+Thus, we run a greater risk of developing not only heart disease but also conditions such as pancreatitis the moment we go outside the normal range (above 150 mg/dl).

 To reduce triglycerides and prevent complications you may want to consider integrating some aloe vera into your diet.
 In addition, you must follow your doctor’s recommendations and maintain healthy lifestyle habits.